bradwestfall/informative/README.md

 )
 ```

-Notice that by passing a function to `Field`, we get a callback with three values for `inputProps`, `fieldState`, and `formState`.

-`inputProps` are important because you need to spread those over the `input` element. `inputProps` contains event handlers and other important information for our `input` element.
-Then as you can imagine, `fieldState` contains various state details about the field and `formState` has details about the overall form.
-State is documented later in this file.
+You may have also noticed that by making a `FieldWrap` component that we have easy access to `fieldState` and `formState` in just the right place to use these values to make things like error messages.

-Also notice that through the `...rest` object, we are still passing the required `name` to `Field`
+Also notice that through the `...rest` object, we are still passing the required `name` to `Field`.

 ## Field Wrap Inputs

-The above example allows us to have a field wrap, but the result so far is always an `input` element.
+The above example allows us to have a "field wrap", but the result so far is always an `input` element.
 What if we want other things like `textarea` or `select`?

 We can use a similar strategy that `Field` uses when it's not being wrapped - that is to pass a component as a prop into `FieldWrap`: